 A wise man says “The way we see problem is a problem.”
 As we see our world today, people struggle everywhere – no one is spared from problem.
 We all face, at least, a problem every day.
 Different people have different problems (with the different kind and intensity), be it hardships, diseases, the lost of loved ones, and so on.
 The question is probably not “What problem do you have today?” but rather “How do you deal with your problem today?”
-It is apparent that the way we response to problem is also a problem!
+It is apparent that the way we respond to problem is also a problem!

 Knowing that we have problem each day, how to deal with it?
 Leaving the problem unresolved often lead us to feelings of guilt, inferiority, and frustration.
 On the other hand, we might fear the problem would “kill us softly” if we insisted on resolving it our own ways.
 Problem often has a negative image and it is normal that people would long for a problem-free life.
 However, is there really in the world such a life without problem?
 If we know that problem is inevitable, don’t we feel challenged to overcome (or take advantage of) it?
 Are we often discouraged or encouraged by a problem?

 In fact, some problems persist and at times the best we can do is just to accept it and keep moving forward.
 As long as we don’t lose hope, we may see some opportunities that disguised as problems.
 Now the question is “Can we benefit from problem?”
-Here are some interesting facts that you may not always realize about the good sides of problem, which I would refer to herein as The Power of Problem:
+Here are some interesting facts that you might not always realize about the good sides of problem, which I would herein refer to as The Power of Problem:

 1. Problem is like an exercise that gets the best out of you